 Once you have both given notice you must wait at least 28 clear days before the marriage/civil partnership can take place.

 The 'authority for marriage' or 'civil partnership schedule' is the legal document which allows your ceremony to take place, and it is valid for 12 months from the date that you gave the notice of marriage/civil partnership.

 A fee is charged for giving a Notice of Marriage or Civil Partnership - this is currently £35.00 per person (April 2017).

 If you have any difficulties giving your notices please contact us as soon as possible.
-Contact us by clicking here and using the 'send a message to service form' alternatively our contact information can be found in the 'Contact' tab above.
+Contact us by using the online 'send a message to service form' alternatively our contact information can be found in the 'Contact' tab above.

 Documents You Need to Show Us